AMSC22-23/FFT-Carra-Ferrario-Gentile/spectrogram/README.md

 ```

 ### Additional settings
-The spectrogram application can be configured by editing the `spectrogram_app.cpp` file.
-The following settings are available:
+The spectrogram application has a few additional settings that can be specified through command line arguments.
-- `FloatingType`: the floating point type used to compute the ffts.
-It can be set to `float` or `double`.
-The default value is `double`.
-- `Strategy`: the strategy used to compute the ffts.
-It can be set to any 1-dimensional strategy available in the FFFT library (even the CUDA strategies if you built the library with CUDA support).
-- `FRAME_LENGTH`: the lenght of the frames in samples.
-It must be a power of 2.
-The default value is 1024.
+- `--frame_length`: the length of the frames in which the audio file is divided.
+It has to be a power of 2.
+Default is 1024.
-- `STEP_SIZE`: the lenght at which subsequent frames are separated in samples.
-Default value is 128.
+- `--frame_step`: the distance, in samples, between two consecutive frames.
+Default is 256.

+Moreover, by editing the `spectrogram_main.cpp` file, you can set the strategy to use to compute the ffts.
+You can choose among all the 1-dimensional strategies available in the FFFT library, both sequential and parallel.
+The default strategy is the sequential Stockham strategy.
+You can also change the floating point type used for the computation.
+The default is `double`.

 ## Examples
 The following examples are provided in the `spectrogram/wav_samples/` folder: